Jun Fujita Cabin: History

-This area of Minnesota was evolving into a vacation spot around the time, having become accessible when railroads reached International Falls, Minnesota, and adjoining Fort Frances, Ontario, around 1908.
+This area of Minnesota was developing into a vacation spot around the time, having become accessible when railroads reached International Falls, Minnesota, and neighbouring Fort Frances, Ontario, around 1908.
 Highways to the area were built from Duluth, Baudette, and Bemidji by 1922.
 The area was still rather remote, since Duluth, the nearest large town, was 150 mi away.
 The Rainy Lake area was popular with visitors who wanted to fish, hunt, or simply enjoy the wilderness.
 Some less-reputable recreational pursuits were also enjoyed by the locals, such as gambling, moonshining, prostitution, and other vice.
 The authorities of International Falls, Ranier, and Kettle Falls apparently tolerated this vice, though it started tailing off during the 1930s.

 Fujita started building his cabin with a 13 by 16 ft structure framed with cedar poles and covered in drop siding.
 He later added a screened porch with a shed roof on the north side, as well as a log addition measuring 7 by 8 ft on the east side.
 The floor in that room is slightly higher than the rest of the cabin, suggesting that it could have been a shrine.
 The cabin fits well into its surroundings of large rocks, pine trees, and wildflowers.
 Some of the architectural design reflects Japanese construction practices, such as modest decoration and a foundation of dry-laid stones.

 Although he still had privacy on the island, Fujita gradually stopped visiting the island during the years of World War II.
 This could have been because of its distance from Chicago and the anti-Japanese prejudices during the war.
 He allowed Fred and Edythe Sackett, owners of a nearby island, to use his cabin from the early 1940s, although he did not sell the cabin to them until 1956.
 The Sacketts added a bedroom on the south side and added some propane-powered appliances.
 In 1973 the Sacketts sold the property to Charles and Mary Jane Wendt, their friends from the Rapid City, South Dakota, area.
 In 1985 the cabin and land were acquired by Voyageurs National Park, although the Wendts still lease the cabin.